-Depression can affect men differently than it does women.
+Depression can affect men and women differently.
 When depression occurs in men, it may be masked by unhealthy coping behavior.
 For a number of reasons, male depression often goes undiagnosed and can have devastating consequences when it goes untreated.
 But male depression usually gets better with treatment.

 Depression signs and symptoms can differ in men and women.
 Men also tend to use different coping skills — both healthy and unhealthy — than women do.
 It isn't clear why men and women may experience depression differently.
 It likely involves a number of factors, including brain chemistry, hormones and life experiences.

 Like women with depression, men with depression may:

 - Feel sad, hopeless or empty